matrix-org/matrix-react-sdk/docs/settings.md

 }
 ```

+Note: The `invertedSettingName` key is only needed when migrating from legacy settings.
+Newer settings should not have it.

 Settings that support the config level can be set in the config file under the `settingDefaults` key (note that some settings, like the "theme" setting, are special cased in the config file):
 ```json
 {